 Nominate Someone To Look After The Dogs

-To avoid these unspeakable acts of sabotage, allocate someone to care for your dog while you're busy saying your vows, cutting the cake, and doing everything else you need to do on your wedding day.
-You need someone, perhaps a relative, that you can rely on to take them outside, remove them if they get too rowdy, and give them food and water when they need it.
+To avoid these unspeakable acts of sabotage, allocate someone to care for your dog while you’re busy saying your vows, cutting the cake, and doing everything else you need to do on your wedding day.
+You need someone, perhaps a family member, that you can rely on to take them outside, remove them if they get too rowdy, and give them food and water when they need it.

 Include Your Dogs In The Photos